Ben Bernie

-Benjamin Anzelevitz, known professionally as Ben Bernie (May 30, 1891 - October 20, 1943), was an American jazz violinist, bandleader, and radio personality, often introduced as "The Old Maestro".
-He was noted for his showmanship and memorable bits of snappy dialogue, being part of the first generation of "stars" of American popular music, alongside other artists such as Paul Whiteman (a fellow violinist and bandleader), Ted Lewis and Al Jolson.
+Benjamin Anzelevitz (May 30, 1891 - October 20, 1943), known professionally as Ben Bernie, was an American jazz violinist, bandleader, and radio personality, often introduced as "The Old Maestro".
+He was noted for his showmanship and memorable bits of snappy dialogue, being part of the first generation of "stars" of American popular music, alongside other artists such as Paul Whiteman (a fellow violinist and bandleader), Ted Lewis, and Al Jolson.

 Career

 Early years

 Bernie was born Benjamin Anzelevitz in Bayonne, New Jersey.
 He attended Columbia University and the New York College of Music.
 By the age of 15 he was teaching violin, but this experience apparently diminished his interest in the violin for a time.

 Bernie performed in vaudeville, appearing with Charles Klass as The Fiddle Up Boys in 1912 and with Phil Baker as Baker and Bernie, but he met with little success until 1922 when he joined his first orchestra.
 Later, he had his own band, The Lads, seen in the early DeForest Phonofilm sound short, Ben Bernie and All the Lads (1924–25), featuring pianist Oscar Levant.
 He toured with Maurice Chevalier in Europe.